 Alabama, Georgia, Mississippi, North Carolina, South Carolina, Tennessee.

 RHS Hardiness Rating: H4

 A second variety, var. mexicana (Hemsley) W.E.
-Manning is confined to Mexico and appears to be grown only at the Mediterranean-climate margin of our area at Berkeley Botanic Garden, CA (University of California Botanical Garden 2019).
+Manning is confined to Mexico and appears to be grown only at the Mediterranean-climate margin of our area at the University of California Botanical Garden, Berkeley (University of California Botanical Garden 2019).

 Selected by Carl Weschcke of Wisconsin in 1926 from a tree in Fayette, Iowa, this is a suitable variety for colder northern areas.
 It is both precocious and early ripening, a productive annual bearer, but is male sterile.
 As a result a minimum of two other cultivars should be planted alongside it to ensure pollination for all three trees.
 The nut is relatively small but thin shelled; it is among the best for releasing the kernel easily in two neat pieces (Crawford 2016; Grauke 2019; Grimo Nut Nursery 2019, De Smallekamp 2019).

 Selected by Emmet Yoder in Smithfield, Ohio, this is a variety for northern areas, but perhaps not the very coldest.
 Precocious and cropping heavily in about two out of three years, it is usually one of the later varieties to ripen.
 It is fully fertile and hence a good pollinator for the choice but male-sterile forms.
 The medium-sized nuts crack well (Crawford 2016; Grauke 2019; Grimo Nut Nursery 2019; De Smallekamp 2019).